 Attach the PiJuice case (optional)

-Steps; Slide off the front, back, and top of the case.
+Steps; Slide off the case’s front, back, and top.
 Afterward, slide the PiJuice and Pi into their respective places to lock the whole assembly into slots on the case’s sides.
 Lastly, swap the top and sides, then connect the 4-rubber feet.

 Connect a Power Source and Power on the Pi